 Topic Change Rationale Assessment design (continued) This framework provides expanded recommendations and guidance on the following: use of diverse tasks, phenomena, problems, and contexts for items; considerations for language complexity and cultural relevance.
 This framework also eliminates concept maps and hands-on tasks (HOTs).
 NAEP assessment items should be reflective of students who have a wide range of knowledge, skills, and backgrounds.
 Feasibility is also a consideration, and HOTs are costly to administer and require additional personnel for implementation.
-Scenario-based tasks can address some of the same content as HOTs, but with easier administration and implementation.
+Scenariobased tasks can address some of the same content as HOTs, but with easier administration and implementation.
 This framework calls for an even distribution of items across the three disciplines (Physical Science, Life Science, Earth and Space Sciences) across grades 4, 8, and 12.
 Prior NAEP science assessment frameworks called for differing distribution levels (higher percentage of Earth and Space Sciences at grade 8, lower percentage of Earth and Space Sciences at grade 12) based on NAEP data regarding students' course-taking patterns.
 Recommended distributions reflect shifts in expectations evident from reviews of state and national standards, policy documents from leading professional organizations, and expectations for science achievement on U.S. and international assessments.
 This framework includes a complexity framework in Chapter 3.
 The purpose of the complexity framework is to inform item development so as to ensure that items are accessible to a wide range of learners.
 The complexity framework will be applied to NAEP item development to reflect how complexity specifically scales within and across multidimensional science items.
-This, in part, guides the development of multidimensional items that assess the full range of student performance. results Science, Life Science, and Earth and Space Sciences have "Sensemaking in" added to each. achievement and the incorpora the three dimensions of science reporting of results for NAEP Science With the updated definition of science achievement and the incorporation of the three dimensions of science, the reporting of results for NAEP Science should reflect the emphasis on student scientific sensemaking.
+This, in part, guides the development of multidimensional items that assess the full range of student performance.
+Reporting results Subscale reporting categories in Physical Science, Life Science, and Earth and Space Sciences have "Sensemaking in" added to each.
+With the updated definition of science achievement and the incorporation of the three dimensions of science, the reporting of results for NAEP Science should reflect the emphasis on student scientific sensemaking.